7 Ways to Groom Your Pubic Hair, Ranked From Best to Worst

 Some women sport a wild bush.
 Others remove their pubic hair religiously to stay completely bare down there.
 Most of us fall somewhere in between: In one study, over 75% of people surveyed reported grooming their pubic area.
 Unfortunately more than a quarter of that majority also said they’d injured themselves, giving themselves cuts, burns, or rashes in the process.
 Ouch.

 How risky is it to groom your pubic hair?
-“In general, the more thorough the technique, the higher the risk for injury,” Katharine White, MD, ob-gyn at Boston University Medical School, tells Health.
+“In general, the more thorough the technique, the higher the risk for injury,” Katharine White, MD, ob-gyn at Boston University School of Medicine, tells Health.
 “Clipping is going to be less risky than shaving and shaving is less risky than waxing,” she explains.

 With this in mind, we asked Dr. White to rank each hair removal method from a health and safety perspective.
 Before you grab the hot wax or your razor, remember this: Fuzz exists for a reason.
 “Our whole bodies were covered with hair at one point and now this is one of the only places where hair is left,” says Dr. White.
 “It stands to reason that evolution had a plan for that hair.”